CMX: Cross-Modal Fusion for RGB-X Semantic Segmentation with Transformers: Proposed Framework: CMX

-While features from different modalities have their specific noisy measurements, the feature of another modality has the potential for rectifying and calibrating this noisy information.
-Therefore, we design a Cross-Modal Feature Rectification Module (\emph{CM-FRM}) to rectify features coming from both modalities.
-They will be assembled between two adjacent stages of backbones.
-In this way, both rectified features will be sent to the next stage to further deepen and improve the feature extraction.
-Furthermore, we design a two-stage Feature Fusion Module (\emph{FFM}) to fuse features belonging to the same level into a single feature map.
-Then, a decoder is used to transform the feature maps of different levels into the final semantic map.
-With the aim to harvest diverse supplements and tackle varying uncertainties, our introduced comprehensive interactions lie in multiple levels, including channel- and spatial-wise rectification from the feature map perspective in CM-FRM, and cross-attention from the sequence-to-sequence perspective in FFM, which are crucial for generalizing across sensing data combinations and reaching robust RGB-X semantic segmentation.
-The backbones and the decoder can be replaced by other common methods.
-In Sec.~\ref{sec:cm_frm} and Sec.~\ref{sec:ffm}, we detail the design of CM-FRM and FFM, respectively.
-In the following descriptions, we use X to refer to the supplementary modality, which can be depth-, thermal-, polarization-, event data, \etc.
+While features from different modalities have their specific noisy measurements, the feature of another modality has the potential for rectifying and calibrating the noisy information.
+As shown in Fig.~\ref{fig:framework}b, we design a Cross-Modal Feature Rectification Module (\emph{CM-FRM}) to rectify one feature regarding another feature, and vice versa.
+In this manner, features from both modalities can be rectified.
+Besides, CM-FRMs are assembled between two adjacent stages of backbones.
+In this way, both rectified features are sent to the next stage to further deepen and improve the feature extraction. {Furthermore, as shown in Fig.~\ref{fig:framework}c, we design a two-stage Feature Fusion Module (\emph{FFM}) to fuse features belonging to the same level into a single feature map.
+Then, a decoder is used to predict the final semantic map.} In Sec.~\ref{sec:cm_frm} and Sec.~\ref{sec:ffm}, we detail the design of CM-FRM and FFM, respectively.
+In the following, we use $\mathbf{X}$ to refer to the supplementary modality, which can be Depth-, Thermal-, Polarization-, Event-, LiDAR data, \etc.